Our Team

 Lisa Grele Barrie, Executive Director

 Lisa began digging in as a volunteer since the Farm’s inception, and is passionate about sustaining this very special urban green space around the corner from her home.
 Her professional background encompasses over 40 years of sales, marketing and nonprofit management and she leverages all three daily to keep the Farm growing.
 She helped develop and lead the Farm's "New Season of Stewardship" strategy in 2020 that resulted in robust growth in plants, people and profit as well as the "Future Farms Plan & Fund" in 2024 to ensure a sustainable future.
-Her love of gardening was handed down by her father and blossomed after two years living in England.
+Her love of gardening was handed down by her father and blossomed after living for two years in England.
 Lisa was certified as an NC State Extension Master Gardener Volunteer of Wake County in 2022 and is inspired and humbled by the plant world.

 Maria Williford, Co-Farm Manager